MizaGBF/GBFAP/readme.md

 ### save_setting_key
 **Optional** String.
 If set, settings will be loaded and saved from this key in the browser local storage.

+# Player integration
+If you wish to integrate the player is your own page or project, there are a few function callbacks you can define to extend or alter its capabilities:
+- `player_test_start()`: It will be called just before testing the player proxy if the configuration `testUri` is set.
+- `player_test_end(bool)`: It will be called just after testing the player proxy if the configuration `testUri` is set.
+The parameter is true if the test is a success, false otherwise.
+- `toggle_beep()`: To toggle the beep feedback.
+If you're using GBFML `js/util.js`, it's defined by default.
+- `beep()`: To play the beep feedback.
+If you're using GBFML `js/util.js`, it's defined by default.
+- `push_popup()`: To display a text popup.
+If you're using GBFML `js/util.js`, it's defined by default.
+- `open_background_search(bool)`: Called by the search background button.
+The parameter is true if it's for a MyPage animation, false otherwise.

 # More Informations
 The whole code is commented, make sure to take a look.